Direct-entry midwife: Standards of education for direct-entry midwives

+These standards are used to guide midwifery education programs globally, including direct-entry models in countries such as the United Kingdom, the Netherlands, Australia, and New Zealand.
+Midwives educated to ICM standards are expected to function as primary care providers for women and newborns across the reproductive continuum.

+In the United States, some credentialing pathways for direct-entry midwives—such as the Certified Midwife (CM)—align with international standards through graduate-level, accredited midwifery programs.
+Others, such as the Certified Professional Midwife (CPM) credential, include alternative and apprenticeship-based pathways that may fall short of the educational duration and institutional requirements set forth by ICM.
+Lay midwives and TBA do not meet ICM standards.

 Legality of direct-entry midwifery in the United States

 While direct-entry midwifery is popular and legal in many cultures around the world, it struggles to gain legality in several states in the U.S. Nurse-midwives can practice legally in all 50 states.
 However, Certified Professional Midwives are regulated and licensed in 23 states.

-23 states do not regulate Certified Professional Midwives or provide an avenue for licensure.
+17 states do not regulate Certified Professional Midwives or provide an avenue for licensure.
 Penalties for practicing as a midwife without a CNM credential range from a misdemeanor to a Class C Felony.
-These states include Alabama, Connecticut, the District of Columbia, Georgia, Illinois, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Mississippi, Nebraska, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Dakota and West Virginia.
+These states include Connecticut, the District of Columbia, Georgia, Illinois, Iowa, Kansas, Massachusetts, Mississippi, Nebraska, Nevada, North Carolina, North Dakota, Ohio, Oklahoma, Pennsylvania, and West Virginia.

 North Dakota, for instance, is one of many states that have no official laws regulating or prohibiting the practice of midwives without a CNM credential.
 States can unintentionally encourage issues with midwifery by not providing standards or licensure opportunities to ensure the competency of midwives.

 Also, practicing midwifery without having a CNM credential in these states is basically equivalent to practicing medicine without a license and has severe penalties.